ongres/stackgres/doc/content/en/07-developer-documentation/01-pre-requisites/_index.md

 * [Helm](https://helm.sh/docs/intro/install/) 3.6.0 or higher (Optional.
 Required for e2e tests outside of docker or installation of charts).
 * [Kind](https://github.com/kubernetes-sigs/kind) 0.11.1 or higher (Optional.
 Required for e2e tests).

-Since StackGres is a standard Maven project, you can use any IDE you like, our team uses Eclipse and/or IntelliJ IDEA.
+StackGres is a regular Maven project, and you can use any IDE you like.
+Our team uses Eclipse and/or IntelliJ IDEA.